AbhayRanjan471/Web-dev-Notes/React hooks useEffect vs useMemo.md

 ➡️ Use useMemo when:
 You need to calculate a value, and you want to cache it to prevent redoing it on every render.
 Example:
-Filtering or mapping a large array.
+Filtering or mapping a large array
-Doing math that’s slow.
+Doing math that’s slow
-Memoizing derived values.
+Memoizing derived values
 ➡️ Use useEffect when:
 You need to do something after React renders, like:
-Fetch data from an API.
+Fetch data from an API
-Set event listeners (window resize, etc.).
+Set event listeners (window resize, etc.)
-Manipulate DOM directly.
+Manipulate DOM directly
-Set up timers or intervals.
+Set up timers or intervals
 ✅ The Why Behind It
-useMemo helps with performance optimization inside React’s render cycle. useEffect helps you do side-jobs outside React’s render cycle.
-✅ Real-Life Analogy
+useMemo helps with performance optimization inside React’s render cycle useEffect helps you do side-jobs outside React’s render cycle ✅ Real-Life Analogy
 Imagine you’re cooking 🍳.